 Some species are well known to be good problem-solvers.
-New Caledonian crows (Corvus moneduloides) bending wires into hooks to reach a reward (Weir et al., 2002), or rats (Rattus rattus) developing a new technique to feed on pine cones when little other food is available (Zohar & Terkel, 1991) are just two examples of innovation and problem solving skill.
+For example, New Caledonian crows (Corvus moneduloides) bending wires into hooks in order to extract a reward-containing basket from within a well (Weir et al., 2002), or black rats (Rattus rattus) that developed a new technique for extracting pine seeds from cones when little other food is available (Zohar & Terkel, 1991) are just two examples of innovation and problem solving skill.
 Reptiles, as well, can learn novel foraging techniques.
-Painted turtles and sub-adult Burmese pythons (Python bivittatus), for example, both learnt to push response keys (Blau & Powers, 1989; Cranney & Powers, 1983; Emer et al., 2015; Grisham & Powers, 1989; 1990; Powers et al., 2009; Reiner & Schade Powers, 1978; Reiner & Powers, 1980; 1983; Yeh & Powers, 2005) and seven different studies trained lizards to remove lids from wells for a reward.
-Anolis evermanni, A. pulchellus and A. cristatellus learnt lid removing, A. cristatellus, however, were less successful compared to the other two species.
-Although A. cristatellus is invasive which was linked to increased flexibility (Sol et al., 2002), individuals exhibited greater neophobia, a possible explanation for low performance (Leal, & Powell, 2012; Powell, 2012).
-Hatchling three lined skinks also learnt lid removal, however, only ‘hot’ incubated lizards acquired this behaviour (Clark et al., 2014).
-Furthermore, both water skinks and tree skinks removed lids but neither age (young and old; Noble et al., 2014) nor rearing environment (social or solitary; Riley et al., 2018) affected performance, respectively.
+Painted turtles and sub-adult Burmese pythons (Python bivitattus), for example, both learnt to push response keys (Blau & Powers, 1989; Cranney & Powers, 1983; Emer et al., 2015; Grisham & Powers, 1989; 1990; Powers et al., 2009; Reiner & Schade Powers, 1978; Reiner & Powers, 1980; 1983; Yeh & Powers, 2005) and seven different studies trained lizards to remove lids from wells for a reward.
+Anolis evermanni, A. pulchellus and A. cristatellus learnt lid removal; A. cristatellus, however, were less successful compared to the other two species.
+Although A. cristatellus is invasive which was linked to increased behavioural flexibility (Sol et al., 2002), these animals also had higher levels of neophobia, which may explain low performance (Leal, & Powell, 2012; Powell, 2012).
+Hatchling three-lined skinks (species name) also learnt lid removal; however, only ‘hot’ incubated lizards acquired this behaviour (Clark et al., 2014).
+Furthermore, both water skinks (E. quoyii) and tree skinks (E. striolata) removed lids but neither age (young and old; Noble et al., 2014) nor rearing environment (social or solitary; Riley et al., 2018) affected performance.
 Moreover, spatial learning proficiency did not predict lid opening ability in water skinks (Qi et al., 2018) and finally, Italian wall lizards and a closely related specie P. bocagei learnt the same technique.
-Although training procedures were used, these are examples of reptiles solving a novel problem.
-Adding to lid opening and pressing response keys, Florida red-bellied cooters and pond sliders both exited water to climb a platform and tip bottles for food which can also be interpreted as a novel foraging technique (Davis & Burghardt, 2007; 2011, 2012).
+Although training preceded the task, these are examples of reptiles solving a novel problem.
+In addition to lid opening and pressing response keys, Florida red-bellied cooters and pond sliders both exited water to climb a platform and tip bottles for food, which can also be interpreted as a novel foraging technique (Davis & Burghardt, 2007; 2011, 2012).
 Only a single study attempted to test a reptile on a puzzle box task.
 Black-throated monitors (Varanus albigularis albigularis) opened a plastic tube to retrieve a reward within 10 minutes of the first presentation and even solved this novel task faster during the second and third trial (Manrod et al., 2008).
-Little is still known about reptiles capabilities in acquiring and/ or innovating novel foraging techniques.
+Little is still known about reptile capabilities in acquiring and/ or innovating novel foraging techniques.
 Further studying these innovative problem solvers could prove a fruitful undertaking in the context of invasion and range expansion.
-Moreover, a large comparative study in 39 carnivores revealed a significant relationship between relative brain size and problem solving ability on a puzzle box (Bendon-Amram et al., 2016), the relationship between brain size and cognitive ability in reptiles, however, is as of yet unexplored.
+Moreover, a large comparative study of 39 carnivores revealed a significant relationship between relative brain size and problem solving ability on a puzzle box (Bendon-Amram et al., 2016), the relationship between brain size and cognitive ability in reptiles, however, is as of yet unexplored.
+Can you say anything about the Amiel, Tingley, Shine paper here?

 Social learning